 Here Wright manages to convey a scene with more life than any photo would be able to capture.
 Consider how dated photographs of that era appear in comparison to the pretty young woman accompanying the sailor.

 A full page of work from his sketchbook.

 An illustrated article in Harper's Monthly Magazine for August 1918.
-The "cantonments," or training camps were for the most part hastily constructed to meet the needs of a rapidly expanding army.
+Cantonments refers to training camps, most of them hastily

 A corporal reports to his commanding officer in this illustration while company clerks toil in the background and an officer approaches with more paperwork.
 Except for the tight collar uniforms and Smokey the Bear hats, it depicts a familiar scene on any army post at any time since then.
 This illustration ran across two pages and unfortunately the inking was not the same on both sheets.
 It was titled, "A

 Friendly Invasion of the Sunny South," where this horse cavalry was in training.